Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/admin-cloud-api.md

 pagination_next: "docs/dbt-cloud-apis/discovery-api"
 ---

-The <Constant name="cloud" /> Administrative API is enabled by default for [Team and Enterprise plans](https://www.getdbt.com/pricing/).
+The <Constant name="cloud" /> Administrative API is enabled by default for [Enterprise and Enterprise plus plans](https://www.getdbt.com/pricing/).
 It can be used to:

 - Download artifacts after a job has completed
 - Kick off a job run from an orchestration tool